saikat-says-cool/sentivibe/docs/TECHNICAL_DOCUMENTATION.md

 *   **Error Handling:** Includes comprehensive `try-catch` blocks.

 ### 5.9.
 Supabase Edge Function (`supabase/functions/multi-comparison-chat-analyzer/index.ts`)
-This Deno-based serverless function handles the conversational AI aspect for **multi-video comparisons**. **It now includes API key rotation, explicit instructions for Markdown hyperlinks, incorporates custom Q&A results into its context, and with chat message limits and max response word count removed.**
+This Deno-based serverless function handles the conversational AI aspect for **multi-video comparisons**. **It now includes API key rotation, explicit instructions for Markdown hyperlinks, incorporates custom Q&A results into its context, and with chat message limits and max response word count removed.
+External context has been removed from the AI prompt.**
 *   **CORS Handling:** Includes `corsHeaders` and handles `OPTIONS` preflight requests.
 *   **Supabase Client Initialization & User Authentication:** Creates a Supabase client within the function, gracefully handling a potentially missing user `Authorization` header.
 *   **Tier Determination:** **Removed.
 Chat is now unlimited for all tiers.**
 *   **Usage Enforcement:** **Removed.
 Chat is now unlimited for all tiers.**
-*   **Input:** Receives `userMessage`, `chatMessages`, `multiComparisonResult` (including structured comparison data, custom comparative Q&A, and raw comments for each video), `externalContext`, `desiredWordCount`, and `selectedPersona`.
+*   **Input:** Receives `userMessage`, `chatMessages`, `multiComparisonResult` (including structured comparison data, custom comparative Q&A, and raw comments for each video), `desiredWordCount`, and `selectedPersona`.
 *   **API Key Retrieval & Rotation:** Retrieves `LONGCAT_AI_API_KEY`s and handles rate limits.
 *   **Dynamic `max_tokens`:** Adjusts `max_tokens` based on `finalDesiredWordCount`.
 *   **Dynamic `systemPrompt`:** Constructs the AI's `systemPrompt` based on `selectedPersona`, including instructions for information prioritization, word count, and Markdown hyperlink formatting.